Doula Studies

 HLTH-5021Postpartum Topics-Adv3

-This course focuses on postpartum adjustment and the spectrum of postpartum outcomes.
-Students explore postpartum topics including infant feeding decisions, post-abortion support, loss and grief, mental wellness and nutrition.
+This course focuses on advanced postpartum adjustment and the spectrum of postpartum outcomes from six weeks to one year.
+Students explore postpartum topics including advanced infant feeding challenges and options, post-abortion support, loss and grief, and advocacy related to mental wellness and nutrition.
+Students develop skills to accompany the diverse roads to parenthood, including adoption, surrogacy and 2SLGBTQ+ families.
 Students apply critical appraisal skills regarding information sourcing for client support and community referrals.

 In this course, students and faculty collaborate to discuss the diverse knowledge and skills that will assist Doulas in starting and operating a full-spectrum doula business.
 The course will guide students to explore various topics, including business marketing, business logistics such as scheduling, developing social media content, inter/intra-professional collaboration, the role of a doula, professional behaviours, reflective practice, and cultural humility.
 Students will have the opportunity to decide how to construct a business plan and evaluate issues surrounding entrepreneurship and owning one's own business, such as legal matters, ethics, risk, and market space.
 Together students and faculty will critically examine the meaning of an online presence and how to create a welcoming space for all bodies and families.